Hannah Perkins Huntington (Lynde Lothrop) and Joshua Huntington: A Norwich Merchant Marriage in 1718

 Captain Joshua was an active participant in the Atlantic Trade.
 That means he was profiting off of slavery in the West Indies.
 He owned or part-owned three sloops: "Sarah," "Norwich," and "Dolphin."
 His 1745 inventory listed "half a negro man called Cuff, a young negro man named Elis, a negro woman call'd Ginny with her child, and a negro girl."
 Ginny, as well as another man named Scipio (property of Joshua as of 1742) were baptized in the First Church.

-Black American slaves were instrumental in the wealth building of early New England families and they deserve credit for their contributions.
+Black Americans were instrumental in the wealth building of early New England families and they deserve credit for their contributions.
 Enslaved people in Connecticut, like Ginny and Cuff, did the hard manual labor on a farm/estate like that of Joshua and Hannah.
-Enslaved black men and boys sowed the land, tended the herds, and so much more.
+Not free Black men and boys sowed the land, tended the herds, and so much more.
 Cuff performed jobs that Joshua did not have time for as a merchant.
 Ginny did the exhausting and back-breaking chores like laundry.
 The physical labor could take years off of one's life.

 Owning an enslaved person (or two) also was a status symbol.
 By the 1770s, New London county was the epicenter for enslaved persons in Connecticut.
 Connecticut colony had the most enslaved persons in New England.